grafana/grafana/public/app/features/plugins/sandbox/README.md

 - If a plugin is marked to load in a sandbox, first the source code is downloaded with `fetch`, then pre-processed to adjust sourceMaps and CDNs and finally evaluated inside a new near-membrane virtual environment.

 In either case, Grafana receives a pluginExport object that later uses to initialize plugins.
-For Grafana's core, this pluginExport is idential in functionality and properties regardless of the loading method.
+For Grafana's core, this pluginExport is identical in functionality and properties regardless of the loading method.

 # Plugin execution